stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

   The yellow scroll with the green script began with a bold, identifying caption and a ceremoniously desperate appeal for belief in incredible revelations to follow:

-  RELACI&Oacute;N DE P&Aacute;NFILO DE ZAMACONA Y NU&Ntilde;EZ, HIDALGO DE LUARCA EN ASTURIAS, TOCANTE AL MUNDO SOTERR&Aacute;NEO DE XINAI&Aacute;N, A. D. MDXLV
+  RELACI&Oacute;N DE PáNFILO DE ZAMACONA Y NU&Ntilde;EZ, HIDALGO DE LUARCA EN ASTURIAS, TOCANTE AL MUNDO SOTERRáNEO DE XINAIáN, A. D. MDXLV

   En el nombre de la sant&iacute;sima Trinidad, Padre, Hijo, y Esp&iacute;ritu-Santo, tres personas distintas y un solo.
-Dios verdadero, y de la sant&iacute;sima Virgen muestra Se&ntilde;ora, YO, P&Aacute;NFILO DE ZAMACONA, HIJO DE PEDRO GUZMAN Y ZAMACONA, HIDALGO, Y DE LA DO&Ntilde;A YNéS ALVARADO Y NU&Ntilde;EZ, DE LUARCA EN ASTURIAS, juro para que todo que deco est&aacute;
-verdadero como sacramento. . . .
+Dios verdadero, y de la sant&iacute;sima Virgen muestra Se&ntilde;ora, YO, PáNFILO DE ZAMACONA, HIJO DE PEDRO GUZMAN Y ZAMACONA, HIDALGO, Y DE LA DO&Ntilde;A YNéS ALVARADO Y NU&Ntilde;EZ, DE LUARCA EN ASTURIAS, juro para que todo que deco está verdadero como sacramento. . . .

   I paused to reflect on the portentous significance of what I was reading.
-"The Narrative of P&aacute;nfilo de Zamacona y Nu&ntilde;ez, gentleman, of Luarca in Asturias,
+"The Narrative of Pánfilo de Zamacona y Nu&ntilde;ez, gentleman, of Luarca in Asturias,
-Concerning the Subterranean World of Xinai&aacute;n,   A. D. 1545 " . . .
+Concerning the Subterranean World of Xinaián,   A. D. 1545 " . . .
 Here,
 surely, was too much for any mind to absorb all at once.
 A subterranean world--again that persistent idea which filtered through all the Indian tales and through all the utterances of those who had come back from the mound.
 And the date--1545--what could this mean?
 In 1540 Coronado and his men had gone north from Mexico into the wilderness, but had they not turned back in 1542!
-My eye ran questingly down the opened part of the scroll, and almost at once seized on the name   Francisco V&aacute;squez de Coronado.
+My eye ran questingly down the opened part of the scroll, and almost at once seized on the name   Francisco Vásquez de Coronado.
 The writer of this thing, clearly, was one of Coronado's men--but what had he been doing in this remote realm three years after his party had gone back?
 I must read further, for another glance told me that what was now unrolled was merely a summary of Coronado's northward march, differing in